gaultier/blog/detect_data_races_with_dtrace.md

 | Program with mutex, release mode    | 44.5 ms | 714 ms                        | 156 ms                            |
 | Program with RW lock, release mode  | 4.3 s   | 4.9   s                       | 4.2 s                             |

+How the benchmarks were done:

-- 'Release mode' means `clang -O2`
+- 'Release mode' means `clang -O2`.
-- My machine is a macOS M4 Pro
+- My machine is a macOS M4 Pro.
-- The RW lock program has one writer thread and one reader thread to compare apples to apples
+- The RW lock program has one writer thread and one reader thread to compare apples to apples.
-- For the DTrace column, the time is measured using `timestamp` in the `BEGIN` and `END` probes
+- For the DTrace column, the time is measured using `timestamp` in the `BEGIN` and `END` probes.
-- For the other columns, `hyperfine './cmd' --shell=none --warmup=3 -i` is used
+- For the other columns, `hyperfine './cmd' --shell=none --warmup=3 -i` is used.
+- We do not care about the exact values, only about the slowdown ratio between the first column (without race detector) and the other columns (with race detector).

 Commentary:

-- When there are races, DTrace performs really badly because it reports all races it sees, which is however great for the DevUX
+- When there are races, DTrace performs really badly because it reports all races it sees, which is however great for the DevUX.
+If we make DTrace also report timestamps and the call stack, the runtime goes to 7.5s.
+- DTrace has many tunables so it's possible that we can make it much faster this way.
-- The racy program in release mode never terminates because the compiler does whatever it wants in the presence of undefined behavior
+- The racy program in release mode never terminates because the compiler does whatever it wants in the presence of undefined behavior.
-- In the absence of data races, DTrace performs really well compared to TSan, we only see a ~3-4x slowdown, compared to a 16x slowdown with TSan
+- In the absence of data races, DTrace performs really well compared to TSan, we only see a ~3-4x slowdown, compared to a 16x slowdown with TSan.
-- RW lock performs horribly compared to the mutex version for some reason, but I did not investigate why.
-I just see that the benchmark is dominated by `pthread_rwlock_lock_slow`.
-I think we are simply in the worst case scenario for a RW lock where there is 1 reader and 1 writer, and RW lock optimizes for the cases of N readers and 1 writer from time to time.
+- RW lock performs horribly compared to the mutex version.
+I just profiled it real quick and saw that the benchmark is dominated by `pthread_rwlock_lock_slow`.
+I think we are simply in the worst case scenario for a RW lock where there is 1 reader and 1 writer, and a RW lock optimizes for the cases of N readers most of the time, and 1 writer coming in from time to time.
+A typical implementation does a simple atomic increment where there are only readers, which is very fast, and acquires a mutex lock when there is one writer in the mix.

 ## Conclusion

 Thread Sanitizer does a lot more than what we have covered, because it understands all the synchronization primitives: condition variables, atomics, etc. It tracks 'happens before' relationships between threads that call these primitives.
-We do not do that in our crude D script, even though we perhaps could, with a good amount of post-procssing to eliminate false positives.
+We do not do that in our crude D script, even though we perhaps could, with a good amount of post-processing to eliminate false positives.

 Another major difference is that Thread Sanitizer is general purpose and tries to track all memory accesses, whereas our DTrace approach selectively tracks a few memory accesses.